Even if it’s not an election year, November is still an exciting month.

 Now that you understand how the 11th month of the year — a month that can be challenging without proper planning — you’re ready to tackle its 30 days head-on.

 That said, the supply chain congestion and monetary risk that moving freight around a holiday like Thanksgiving presents to shippers can feel overwhelming.

 And, with the largest holiday of the year quickly approaching, it’s understandable if you’re hoping to get ahead of things this time around.

-There’s no reason to panic, wrap up quarter 4 on the best note possible by utilizing the keys to holiday-transportation success, outlined here.
+There’s no reason to panic, wrap up Q4 on the best note possible by utilizing the keys to holiday-transportation success, outlined here.